Neelka96/HavocMapper/README.md

   - Export multiple intermediate and final CSV files.
 4. **Analysis and Visualization**:
   - Load cleaned data for analysis.
+  - Analyze via different lenses of time, states, types of disasters, and response times.
   - Generate visualizations such as maps, line plots, and bar charts, and scatter plots.

 ### Purpose and Goals